emattiza/pandoc_resume/markdown/resume.md

 ----

->  An Engineer with a wealth of experience delivering new functionality and
->  applications for the manufacturing floor and the business.
-Capable of
+A skilled data analyst with a wealth of experience delivering new functionality and applications for the manufacturing floor and retailers.
->  learning quickly and working with teams to scope solutions that deliver
->  value with automation.
-A skilled Linux, Python, and SQL administrator who can
->  take on some of your toughest data problems and find solutions.
+Capable of learning quickly and working with project teams to scope solutions that deliver value with automation.
+A well-versed Linux, Python, and SQL administrator who can take on some of your toughest data questions and find solutions.

 ----

 Experience
 ----------
+**Associate Client Manager, The Nielsen Company, LLC** 09/2019-Present

+Create and Scale solutions supporting major retailers in answering the toughest Merchant questions.
+Develop novel models and visualizations to support enhanced discovery and decision making by the retailer.
+Deliver value through hands-on collaboration and support.

+* Utilized broad SQL experience to craft and convert novel forecast models into scaled data pipelines.
+Opened the door for the retailer to better understand new product introduction opportunities and assortment optimizations.

+* Provided granular insights through integration of exisiting data deliverables, resulting in new revenue opportunities for Nielsen.

+* Acted as a force multiplier for the Merchant Analytics team through education on SQL and advanced Excel features to support more sustainable and efficient client support processes that meet needs quicker

 **Data Systems Engineer, Arconic Inc**
-07/2018-Present
+07/2018-09/2019

 Design, Development, and Maintenance of JD Edwards and SQL Server based MES solutions to advance Smart Manufacturing objectives for the business unit.